 - Drizzle with balsamic vinaigrette and serve.

-Advice: Best served fresh; can add grilled chicken for protein.
+Advice: Best when eaten right away; you cans also add grilled chicken for more protein.

 Spinach and Strawberry Salad